harbur/laptop/README.md

 * [Google Cloud SDK] to manage Google Cloud
 * [Kubernetic] to manage Kubernetes
 * [Kubectx] to switch faster between clusters and namespaces
+* [Kube-ps1] to add Kubernetes prompt info on Shell
 * [Kops] to manage Kubernetes Production Clusters
 * [Helm] to manage Kubernetes Charts